Time: Saturday morning bright and early—ughh!

 Almost three pages, this is a long post.
 I’m almost at the climax, sort of.
 All y’all who follow this blog know I can write, alot, and bless you for making it the end of these posts.
 Too much waffling, I know, but it’s fun.
 When I have to write academically, it’s hard to keep the sarcastic, witty “me” out of it, but I try.
 Not so much on my blog.

 Now, we’ve never experienced deathscorts up close and personal before.
 We’ve heard about them and seen them via videos at other mills.
 At your typical mill, these are the peeps who escort parents into the murder mill, and blast music, scream, do whatever means necessary to prevent Christians from being able to engage with the parents.
 As soon as we saw them, Steve and I were like, “Sweet!
 People to engage with!”
-Though honestly, between the Catholics hogging the driveway and now these protestor peeps, it’s so hard to actually get to chat to the parents about to murder their babies.
+Though between the Catholics on the driveway and now these protestor peeps, it’s so hard to actually get to chat to the parents about to murder their babies.
 Really whoever is on the ladder is the best shot at that.
-Downhill, we gotta fight (not physically) through the Catholics and now these protestors in the rare instance that someone walks around from the parking lot to talk to us.
+Downhill, we gotta fight (not physically) through these groups in the rare instance that someone walks around from the parking lot to talk to us.
 Honestly I spent the whole time on the deathscorts during this trip.
 I’m not complaining at all.
 I love engaging with these types and Catholics are my favorite peeps to witness to since I was a former Catholic.
 The hard part is choosing who to share the gospel with.
 Catholics and deathscorts and murderers, oh my!
 How do I choose?